 Your diabetes treatment plan may include insulin, oral diabetes medication or a combination approach, as determined by your doctor.
 In some cases, patients may require multiple-drug therapy if they have additional cardiovascular risk factors with diabetes.
 Adherence to your medication plan is very important.

-The pancreas normally secretes a hormone called insulin, which helps move glucose from the blood into the body's cells.
-Cells, in turn, use glucose for energy.
+The pancreas normally secretes a hormone called insulin, which helps the body's cells take in glucose from the blood to use it for energy.

 When functioning as it should, the pancreas produces the ideal amount of insulin.
 In people with type 1 diabetes, the pancreas doesn't produce insulin.
 People with type 2 diabetes produce insulin, but their bodies do not use it properly.
-Over time with type 2 diabetes, less insulin is produced.
+Over time people with type 2 diabetes may produce less insulin as well.
 Insulin may be prescribed for both types of diabetes to help regulate blood glucose so the body can work properly.

 - Syringe: A needle connected to a hollow tube that holds the insulin and a plunger that pushes the insulin down into and through the needle